Overview

 - Context to Explain Persistently High Food Insufficiency

-Of the respondents in the Pulse survey who reported food insufficiency in January, 83 percent indicated that it was because they “couldn’t afford to buy more food.”
+Of the respondents in the Pulse survey who reported food insufficiency in February 2024, 84.9% indicated that it was because they “couldn’t afford to buy more food.”

-In addition, 40 percent of respondents reported finding it “somewhat” or “very” difficult to pay for usual household expenses, which is higher than the rate of financial hardship was in January 2021.
+In addition, 36.2% of respondents reported finding it “somewhat” or “very” difficult to pay for usual household expenses in February.

 - Key Takeaways

-- Twice as many Black and Latino households report food insufficiency than White adults due to persistent barriers resulting from structural racism.
+- Twice as many Black and Latino adults report food insufficiency than white adults due to persistent barriers resulting from structural racism.

 - See FRAC’s Action Center for bills we’re supporting and how you can get involved.